is the definitive £20

 - Has a growing library of programs for games; graphics and control.

-- A step debugger written in Forth itself!
+- Can support a step debugger written in Forth itself!